Henry Maxwell (1669–1730): MP for Donegal Borough

 He died in Dublin on 12 February 1730 and was buried in St Mary's Church, Mary Street, Dublin.

 Marriage and issue

 Maxwell was married twice.
-He married, firstly, his second cousin, Jane Maxwell, the sister of John Maxwell, 1st Baron Farnham.
-In 1713, he married, secondly, Dorothy, daughter of Edward Brice, a presbyterian Belfast merchant.
+He married firstly his second cousin, Jane Maxwell, the sister of John Maxwell, 1st Baron Farnham.
+In 1713, he married secondly Dorothy Brice, daughter of Edward Brice, a presbyterian Belfast merchant.
 As Maxwell died intestate and his three children, Robert, Edward, and Margaret, were still in their minority, Brice, as their next of kin, became their guardian and the administrator of the family estate.